Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Appendix

-\textbf{Architecture and Implementation details:} To capture the past context soil moisture values in the architecture, we use a unidirectional LSTM and add the corresponding hidden state embeddings with their counterparts in the $Emb_{STW}$ (We follow the same strategy of how we combine weather and satellite imagery embeddings).
-This series will then be used to forecast a value in the future based on the forecast day for that sample (delta T).
+To capture future weather we use a unidirectional LSTM and add the corresponding hidden state embeddings with the final embedding in the $Emb_{STW}$ series.
+This multimodal embedding is then used to predict the soil moisture at a future date.
 Since the output is a single value for each sample time series, we use a series of linear layers with Relu on the final embdeding to lower the dimension to a single value.
-Since we are finetuning, we freeze the weights of the encoder and update only the weights of the decoder and the soil moisture LSTM for 50 epochs using Mean Absolute Error Loss and AdamW Optimizer with a learning rate of 0.0001.
+Since we are finetuning, we freeze the weights of the pretrained encoder and update only the weights of the appended decoder layers and the weather LSTM for 50 epochs using Mean Absolute Error Loss and AdamW Optimizer with a learning rate of 0.0001.